 Cancellation and Refunds: Operating quality trips is a costly operation with no margin for losses resulting from late cancellations.
 The space you reserve is held for you, and this may mean turning others away.
 Each trip is planned for the number of reserved spaces, guides engaged, supplies bought, rafts and vehicles assigned.
-If notice of cancellations is made more than 45 days prior to departure, you may transfer to any other trip in the same season without penalty.
+If notice of cancellation is made more than 45 days prior to departure, you may transfer to any other trip in the same season without penalty.
 Otherwise the cost is non-refundable.

 Travel Insurance: We strongly recommend that you protect yourself with a short term traveler’s insurance policy.
-Trip cancellation will cover your losses on non-refundable air and land cost on unexpected cancellations.
+Trip cancellation will cover your losses on non-refundable air and land costs in the case of an unexpected cancellation.

 Cancelled Trips: We reserve the right to cancel a trip due to insufficient reservations, weather, or water conditions.
 In such cases, a full refund for the trip is given.
 If possible, we will offer an option of a different trip of comparable type.

 Lodging Before: Make your reservations at the Stagecoach Inn (208.756.2919).
 Your motel will pick you up at the Salmon Airport.
 We will have an orientation at 6:00pm the evening before your trip begins at the Stagecoach Inn behind the hotel by the river.

 Day before the trip: Arrive in Salmon, Idaho (flights from Boise to Salmon are available through Gem Air).
 Orientation meeting at 6pm riverside outside the Stagecoach Inn.
 We will distribute river gear and answer any last minute questions.